stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 whatever passage into the ground might be discovered, and joining the general or focal warfare expected to take place within the caverns.
 A third or emergency signal of three blasts would summon the immediate reserve from its general guard duty; its twenty men dividing equally and entering the unknown depths through both farmhouse and stone building.
 Capt.
-Whipple&rsquo;s belief in the existence of catacombs was absolute, and he took no alternative into consideration when making his plans.
+Whipple's belief in the existence of catacombs was absolute, and he took no alternative into consideration when making his plans.
 He had with him a whistle of great power and shrillness, and did not fear any upsetting or misunderstanding of signals.
-The final reserve at the landing, of course, was nearly out of the whistle&rsquo;s range; hence would require a special messenger if needed for help.
+The final reserve at the landing, of course, was nearly out of the whistle's range; hence would require a special messenger if needed for help.
 Moses Brown and John Carter went with Capt.
 Hopkins to the river-bank, while President Manning was detailed with Capt.
 Mathewson to the stone building.
 Dr. Bowen, with Ezra Weeden, remained in Capt.
-Whipple&rsquo;s party which was to storm the farmhouse itself.
+Whipple's party which was to storm the farmhouse itself.
 The attack was to begin as soon as a messenger from Capt.
 Hopkins had joined Capt.
-Whipple to notify him of the river party&rsquo;s readiness.
+Whipple to notify him of the river party's readiness.
 The leader would then deliver the loud single blast, and the various advance parties would commence their simultaneous attack on three points.
 Shortly before 1 a.m. the three divisions left the Fenner farmhouse; one to guard the landing, another to seek the river valley and the